khaledyusuf44/mini-malloc/README.md

 ---

-This project is both a **learning exercise** and a **foundation** for understanding how memory allocators work under the hood.
+This project is both a learning exercise and a foundation for understanding how memory allocators work under the hood.
-It demonstrates how higher-level abstractions like `malloc` can be implemented using simple but careful memory management logic.

-⸻

-Commit message for this push:

-git commit -am "docs: add detailed README for mini-malloc

-- Added project overview and goals
-- Documented key features, limitations, and structure
-- Included example outputs from fragmentation and performance tests
-- Highlighted achievements and possible next steps"

-⸻